The Honorable Louis J. Freeh, Chairman

 Blake Coppotelli [Download VCard]

-Prior to joining Kroll, for thirteen years, Mr. Coppotelli was an Assistant District Attorney in the Manhattan District Attorney’s Office, ending the last four years of his tenure as chief of the Labor Racketeering Unit and Construction Industry Strike Force.
-Mr. Coppotelli also served as a senior investigative counsel advising other investigative assistant district attorneys on investigative strategies, legal issues and trial practice.
+Prior to entering the private sector, Blake was a prosecutor with the New York County District Attorney’s Office “DANY”), ending the last four years of his thirteen-year tenure as Chief of the Labor Racketeering Unit and Construction Industry Strike Force.
+Mr. Coppotelli also served as a Senior Investigative Counsel to the Investigations Division of DANY, advising other Assistant District Attorney’s on investigative strategies, legal issues, and trial practice.

 Matthew Dolan [Download VCard]

-- Served as liaison to for nine audits and reviews over three year period for university under government scrutiny after audit revealed financial improprieties.
-In 15 months, he had executed over 50 major corrective actions to improve internal controls and financial practices.
+- Served as liaison for nine audits and reviews over three year period for a university under government scrutiny after audit revealed financial improprieties.
+Executed more than 50 major corrective actions over 15 months to improve internal controls and financial practices.

 - Conducted extensive internal investigation and compliance review of university alleged to have not properly reported sexual assault.
 Extensive review extended to sexual assault investigative procedures, whistleblower policies, Title IX, Clery Act, human resources, and ethics program.

-Mr. Dolan received his undergraduate degree from the University of Notre Dame in 1988, and his law degree, cum laude, from University of San Diego School of Law.
+Matt received his undergraduate degree from the University of Notre Dame, and his law degree, cum laude, from University of San Diego School of Law.
 He also holds an LLM in International and Comparative Law from George Washington School of Law.

 Walter B. Donaldson, II [Download VCard]